 The first step is to create a Windows 10 package using Winclone Pro.
 This process is outlined in detail in the Creating, Customizing and Deploying Winclone Packages Using Winclone 7 Pro article.
 Follow that article and return here once the package has been created.

-- Download MDS from the MDS page and install in macOS on a admin computer.
+- Download MDS from the MDS page and install in macOS on an admin computer.

-Create a folder named “Packages” on your desktop and put the Winclone package in that folder.
+Create a folder named “Packages” on your desktop.
+Put the Winclone package in that folder.

-Open MDS and click “+” to create a new workflow.
+Open MDS and go to Workflows.
+Click “+” to create a new workflow.
 Name the workflow “Dual Boot Macs” and select the following settings:

 - Packages & Apps Folder: Checked and select the folder on the desktop called “Packages” that has the Winclone package in it.